alexstoner10/alexstoner10/README.md

 # Hi, I'm Alex Stoner!

 ## About Me
-I am a Software Engineering major interested in software development and cybersecurity.
+I am a Cybersecurity Engineering major at Iowa State.
 I have been learning about different types of software development including web development.

 ## Languages